anth0nyhak1m/mirror-ai-reviewer/docs/index.md

 ### Technical Architecture

-**Agent-Based Design**: The system employs a registry-based agent architecture where specialized agents handle distinct tasks:
+**Agent-Based Design**: The system employs a registry-based agent architecture where specialized agents handle distinct tasks.

-- Claim extraction agent
-- Citation detection agent
-- Claim categorization agent
-- Claim verification agent (with citation-based and RAG-based variants)
-- Reference extraction agent
-- Literature review agent
-- Citation suggestion agent
-- Evidence weighting agent

 Each agent implements a common protocol, enabling dynamic composition and replacement of components.

 **Workflow Orchestration**: LangGraph manages the execution flow, supporting: